A Guide to Ischia – Hotels & Ferries

 Where to stay in Ischia

 Deciding where to stay in Ischia is semi-important.
-Firstly there are a couple of options of larger towns to choose from, secondly, you need to decide how dependent you want to be on public transportation, or renting your own car.
+Firstly there are a couple of options in larger towns to choose from, secondly, you need to decide how dependent you want to be on public transportation, or renting your own car.

 Ischia Porto

-The port of Ischia actually reminded me a lot of Portofino.
-Restaurants & bars line the harbor edge and offer stunning views of boats coming and going, against the dramatic backdrop of soaring hills.
+The port of Ischia reminded me a lot of Portofino.
+Restaurants & bars line the harbour edge and offer stunning views of boats coming and going, against the dramatic backdrop of soaring hills.
 Immediately around the corner from the port, you’ll find store-lined streets selling designer sunglasses, clothing & products from the island.
 The beaches of Ischia Porto that connect down to Ischia Ponte offer views across the Gulf of Naples.
-You’ll find Lido’s offering beach bed rentals from €10-15 depending on the place.
+You’ll find Lido’s offering beach bed rentals from €10-15, depending on the place.

 We stayed in the truly fabulous Pagoda Lifestyle Hotel for our 4 nights in Ischia.
 The location is less than a 5-minute walk from the ferry terminal and offers some of the most gorgeous experiences that you could ask of a hotel.
 The private platform with sun loungers and access to the crystal water was like something out of a Conde Nast publication.